deepak7mehra/deepak7mehra/README.md

 - 👋 Hi, I’m @deepak7mehra
 - 👀 I’m a student and want to gather information and experience from open source project
-- 🌱 I’m currently learning fullstack web development (React.js)
-- 💞️ I’m looking to collaborate on web development projects.
+- 💞️ I’m looking to collaborate on projects.
 - 📫 To reach me you can email me on deepak7mehra7@gmail.com